What the study found

 - Research title:

-- Sentinel-2 chlorophyll-a algorithms performed best after adjustment
+- Refined Sentinel-2 chlorophyll-a algorithm performed best in Thai freshwater bodies

 - Authors: